Skip to main content

 Gas cost:

-• 1 gas for every stack element given to the child VM (first 32 are free)
+• 1 gas for each stack element passed to the child VM (the first 32 elements are free);

-• 1 gas for every stack element returned from the child VM (first 32 are free)
+• 1 gas for each stack element returned from the child VM (the first 32 elements are free).

 Sending messages